News and Commentary

 Thanks to expanded federal estate tax exemptions introduced in 2018, very few families have been subject to federal estate, gift and generation-skipping transfer (GST) tax.
 However, because the higher exemption is a temporary provision of the tax law and subject to change under the influence of shifting political powers, families must prepare their estate plans for a gamut of possibilities.

-How does a Family Legacy Trust Work?
+How Does a Family Legacy Trust Work?

 Is a Family Legacy Trust Right for Me?

 Despite the benefits of potentially freezing the value of an individual’s estate while transferring wealth to future generations, a family legacy trust may not be for everyone.
 For one, exposing future generations to a potential estate tax is not a priority for all high-net-worth investors.
 Perhaps family matriarchs or patriarchs are more concerned with managing cash flow through their retirement years, or they plan to leave significant assets to a charity at their passing.
-Secondly, for estates that are near the exclusion amounts in value, it may be more beneficial to maintain assets in the grantors name so that a step-up in the tax basis occurs to avoid the capital gains tax on sale.
+Secondly, for estates that are near the exclusion amounts in value, it may be more beneficial to maintain assets in the grantors’ name so that a step-up in the tax basis occurs to avoid the capital gains tax on the sale.

 Because estate planning is a complex matter, the only way to know if a family legacy trust is right for you is to meet with experienced professionals.
 This includes financial advisors who can assess your own unique circumstances and make appropriate recommendations to meet the long-term goals of you and your family members.

-Provenance Wealth Advisors (PWA), 515 E. Las Olas Blvd., Ft.
-Lauderdale, FL 33301 (954) 712-8888.
+Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
+Lauderdale, Fla.
+33301 (954) 712-8888.

-The information contained in this report does not purport to be a complete description of the developments referred to in this material.
+This material is being provided for information purposes only and is not a complete description or a recommendation.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
-Investments mentioned may not be suitable for all investors.
-There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.
+There is no guarantee that these statements, opinions or forecasts provided herein will prove correct.

 To learn more about Provenance Wealth Advisors financial planning services click here or contact us at info@provwealth.com